PedroCotovio/nclustgen/README.rst

 Nclustgen is a python tool to generate biclustering and triclustering datasets programmatically.

 It wraps two java packages `G-Bic <https://github.com/jplobo1313/G-Bic>`_, and `G-Tric <https://github.com/jplobo1313/G-Bic>`_, that serve as backend generators.
-If you are interested on GUI version of this generator or on using this generator in a java environment checkout those packages!
+If you are interested on a GUI version of this generator or on using this generator in a java environment check out those packages.

 This tool adds some functionalities to the original packages, for a more fluid interaction with python libraries, like: